OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 Now open a Command Prompt and navigate to the newly created directory where you just put the files.

-> **note:** When you open the Vagrantfile you see that default the image is configured to run in virtualbox with 1 cpu and 5120 MB of RAM.
-If you can it is wise to make this 4 cpus and 8192 MB of RAM.
+> **note:** When you open the Vagrantfile you see that default the image is configured to run in virtualbox with 2 cpu cores and 8192 MB of RAM.
+If you need to you can change this to more or less cpu cores and RAM, but it is recommended to use the provided settings.

 Run the following command:
 `vagrant up`

+> **note:** In case of error bad uri Images/OSGP Development/hashicorp/cxtlabs/vagrant-ubuntu-16.04-mate <URI::InvalidURIError> then use the following command;
+ - vagrant destroy
+ - vagrant box add cxtlabs/vagrant-ubuntu-16.04-mate
+ - vagrant up

 ![alt text](./installation-script-screenshots/04.png)